Recovery of a time-dependent potential in hyperbolic equations on conformally transversally anisotropic manifolds: Introduction and Statement of Results

 \subsection{Acknowledgments}

-We would like to express our gratitude to Katya Krupchyk, Joonas Ilmavirta, and Hanming Zhou for valuable discussions and suggestions.
+We would like to express our gratitude to Katya Krupchyk, Joonas Ilmavirta, and Hanming Zhou for their valuable discussions and suggestions.
+We are also very grateful to the anonymous referees for their feedback, which led to significant improvements of the paper.
 T.S. is partially supported by the National Science Foundation (DMS 2204997).
 L.Y. is partially supported by the National Science Foundation (DMS 2109199).